lmirel/MorphingClockRemix/README.md

 - temperature and humidity change color based on (what most might consider) comfortable values
 - fireworks for special ocasions ;-)= adapted for Arduino from https://r3dux.org/2010/10/how-to-create-a-simple-fireworks-effect-in-opengl-and-sdl/

+[Note]: In case you have issues running the WiFi configuration applet, disable ICONS usage.

+- //#define USE_ICONS
+- //#define USE_FIREWORKS
+- //#define USE_WEATHER_ANI You can re-enable it after configuration is done.
+The 'no-wm' branch uses a static configuration approach.

+- use the small WEB server for various settings (wip) at http://[esp-ip]/ like below:
+" use the following configuration links daylight on daylight off timezone 0 timezone 1 timezone 2 use /timezone/x for specific timezone 'x' "

 tested ONLY using the NodeMCU variant listed as NodeMCU 1.0 (ESP-12E Module) in Arduino Studio

 provided 'AS IS', use at your own risk